savva-k/testing-spring-boot-applications-demystified-workshop/.devcontainer/README.md

-# Development Container for Spring Boot Testing Workshop
+# Development Container for the Workshop

 This directory contains configuration for a development container that can be used with GitHub Codespaces or local development with VS Code Remote Containers.

 ## Features

 - Java 21 (OpenJDK)
-- Maven 3.9.6
+- Maven
-- Docker-in-Docker (for TestContainers)
+- Docker-in-Docker (for Testcontainers)
-- PlantUML for diagram generation
 - VS Code extensions for Spring Boot development
 - Pre-configured settings